 As this pseudonym, decreed by Royal command (though chosen by our author) was to be used until his death, its ‘creation’ was almost forensically considered by him, because he realised literature was innately subjective and always open to interpretation, whereas mathematics is not, mathematics is objective.

 The Elizabethan alphabet and the classical Latin alphabet are the same until the 20th letter ‘V’ or ‘U’.
-In simple gematria this letter can be represented by the number ’20’ as A = 1, B = 2, C = 3 etc, while remembering there was no ‘J’.
+In simple gematria this letter can be represented by the number ’20’ as A = 1, B = 2, C = 3 etc, while remembering there was no letter ‘J’.
 Therefore, we can easily see how ‘W’ made up from two V’s = ‘40’ then by adding the remaining number of letters in the name William Shakespeare which amount to 17 we arrive at The Oxford/Shakespeare Brand 1740.

 We should also bear in mind the Greek Goddess of warfare/drama/playwrights etc. Pallas Athena as a fully formed warrior and shaking a golden spear was ‘created’ from the forehead of Zeus (significantly without a mother) a reality only too familiar for our great English dramatist who was prohibited by Her Majesty from using that particular word in her presence.